lR1ck/lR1ck/README.md

 ## Hello there 👋
 # Hey, I'm Ricardo (aka R1ck)

-> “I don’t build software to follow the rules — I build it to rewrite them.”

 I’m a Software Engineer passionate about **AI**, **automation**, and **scalable backend architecture**.
 I like building products that feel invisible but do heavy lifting behind the scenes.